C4AI/BLAB/README.md

 ### BLAB-Reporter

-BLAB Reporter is a bot that automatically generates news articles using multiple sources.
+BLAB-Reporter is a bot that automatically generates news articles using multiple sources.
 See the repository [BLAB Reporter](https://github.com/C4AI/blab-reporter) and the [Twitter profile](https://twitter.com/BLAB_Reporter) in which the generated texts are published.

 ### BLAB-Wiki

-TO DO
+BLAB-Wiki is a set of curated texts about the Blue Amazon.
+They have been written by undergraduate Oceanography students and revised by experts.

+A [preliminary version](http://c2dt02.duckdns.org/w) of the texts is publicly available.